Orientation Leader Description

 - Answer fundamental questions about UC Berkeley student services, facilities, opportunities, and activities.

 - Be prompt, prepared, and positive.
 Keep Orientation Mentor (direct supervisor) and Student Coordinator informed of special circumstances and/or emergencies.

 - Assist with residence hall move-in and GBO check-in.

 - During GBO in August, you may not be involved in any other outside commitments, including being a Resident Assistant.

 - Live in your permanent housing during Orientation Leader August Training and GBO (housing is not provided).

 - Perform other duties as assigned/requested.

-- August - five days: Participate fully in all move-in and GBO activities
+- Participate fully in all Move-In and GBO activities from August 13–21

 - Demonstrate a genuine enthusiasm for, and basic knowledge of, UC Berkeley.